🏢Agent Office

 Windows path feels brokenPowerShell route hit Windows-specific issues.Use the WSL Ubuntu route in the selected panel.

-OpenClaw complains about NodeManual runtime mismatch.Use official installer, or update to Node 24 / at least Node 22.14+ before npm fallback.
+OpenClaw complains about NodeManual runtime mismatch.Use the official installer, or update to Node 24 / at least Node 22.19+ before npm fallback.

 • Foreground gateway: press Ctrl + C in the Terminal running it.